Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Recovery of Block-Sparse Signals from Noiseless Measurements

+It is worth pointing out here that the conditions on $\mu_I$ and $\mu_B$ stated in Theorem~\ref{thm:l12} imply the BIC.
+These stronger conditions on the inter- and intra-block coherences will also be used in several of our forthcoming results.
 Interestingly, Theorem~\ref{thm:l12} specialized to the case of non-block sparse signals (by setting $m = 1$ and $r = p$) gives us an average-case analysis result for recovery of sparse signals that has never been explicitly stated in prior works.
 The optimization program \eqref{eq:l21min} in this case reduces to the standard \emph{basis pursuit} program \cite{DonohoBP}:

 the BIC reduces to a bound on the coherence of $\Phi$, and Theorem~\ref{thm:l12} reduces to the following corollary.\footnote{We refer the reader to the forthcoming discussion for the difference between the average-case analysis result in \cite{Tropp.ACHA2008} and Corollary~\ref{thm:l1}.
-While it is possible to leverage the results in \cite{TroppCRAS} for obtaining Corollary~\ref{thm:l1}, rather than obtaining Corollary~\ref{thm:l1} from Theorem~\ref{thm:l12} in this paper, such a result does not explicitly exist in prior literature to the best of our knowledge.} \begin{cor} Suppose $\beta \in \R^p$ is $k$-sparse, its support (i.e., locations of its nonzero entries) is a $k$-subset drawn uniformly at random from all ${p \choose k}$ possible $k$-subsets of $\{1,\dots,p\}$, its nonzero entries are drawn from a multivariate distribution with zero median (i.e., the nonzero entries are equally likely to be positive and negative), and the signs of the nonzero entries are independent.
-Then, as long as $k \le c_0' p/\|\Phi\|_2^2 \log p$ and $\mu(\Phi) \le c_1'/\log p$ for some positive numerical constants $c_0' := c_0'(c_1')$ and $c_1'$, the minimization (\ref{eq:l1}) successfully recovers $\beta$ from $y = \Phi \beta$ with probability at least $1-4p^{-4\log 2}$. \end{cor}
+While it is possible to leverage the results in \cite{TroppCRAS} to obtain Corollary~\ref{thm:l1}, rather than obtaining Corollary~\ref{thm:l1} from Theorem~\ref{thm:l12} in this paper, such a result does not explicitly exist in prior literature to the best of our knowledge.} \begin{cor} Suppose $\beta \in \R^p$ is $k$-sparse, its support (i.e., locations of its nonzero entries) is a $k$-subset drawn uniformly at random from all ${p \choose k}$ possible $k$-subsets of $\{1,\dots,p\}$, its nonzero entries are drawn from a multivariate distribution with zero median (i.e., the nonzero entries are equally likely to be positive and negative), and the signs of the nonzero entries are independent.
+Then, as long as $k \le c_0' p/\|\Phi\|_2^2 \log p$ and $\mu(\Phi) \le c_1'/\log p$ for some positive numerical constants $c_0' := c_0'(c_1')$ and $c_1'$, the minimization (\ref{eq:l1}) successfully recovers $\beta$ from $y = \Phi \beta$ with probability at least $1-6p^{-4\log 2}$. \end{cor}